CocoaPods/CocoaPods/CODE_OF_CONDUCT.md

 We expect everyone to follow these rules anywhere in the CocoaPods project’s codebases, issue trackers, IRC channel, group chat, and mailing lists.

-This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
+This code of conduct applies both within project spaces and in public spaces when an individual is actively representing the project or its community.
+Due to their strong association with the project, core contributors are always seen as actively representing it.

 Finally, don't forget that it is human to make mistakes!
 We all do.
 Let’s work together to help each other, resolve issues, and learn from the mistakes that we will all inevitably make from time to time.